Nnennajohn-rain/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is script to display the contents list of my  current directory.
+This is a script that changes the working directory to the users home directory